-As they tumble through the trees, our playful owls make mealtime fun for kids… or kids at heart!
-We provide complete templates for all four owl designs along with detailed step-by-step instructions for how to layer and stitch.
+Fall has just started in the Northern Hemisphere.
+Celebrate with our playful owls placemat set.
+We provide complete templates for all our owl and tree designs along with step-by-step instructions for how to layer and stitch.

 Yay for the cloth napkin!
 Our floating rick rack technique lets you fancy-up a standard cloth napkin as a gift or just for everyday.
 It’s fun and easy, and you may already have everything you need on hand to whip up a stack in no time.